UCLouvain: Kots

 Student accommodation in Belgium comes in the form of a "kot", a term having Belgian Dutch origin.
 A "kot" can be translated as den or hut.
 The French way to form the plural of "kot" is "kots" (in Dutch, the plural of "kot" is "koten").
 In the bilingual region of Brussels, where there are both Dutch- and French-speaking universities and their students, it is common that "for rent" signs are in French only, with the French plural of "kot".

 Kot-à-projet

-Unique to UCLouvain a Kot-à-projet (kap) is a kot whose inhabitants have similar interests and who organise activities for the general student population, they are similar to Fraternity and sorority houses, but smaller in size with only the committee living in the kot.
+Unique to UCLouvain a Kot-à-projet (kap) is a kot whose inhabitants have similar interests and who organise activities for the general student population, they are similar to Fraternity and sorority houses, but smaller in size with only the committee living in the kot and without the hazing rituals seen in Regions and Cercles.
 Being small several Kots can be situated in the same, university owned, apartment building.
 One of them is "le kap contes", a kot promoting the art of storytelling.
 Another is called "Kap Délices" which suggests varied activities such as theme buffets, cooking lessons, and material renting.